 - When can you factor in relaxation/down time?

 - When will you exercise?

 - Who can help you achieve your goals?

 Putting yourself first is always going to yield better results for your business, but cut yourself some slack because I’ve learnt it takes a little while to form these good habits.
 With a little help from Astarea, you’ll be able to love yourself healthy in no time.

-Over to you.
 How do you achieve balance when working in your business?